magpylib/magpylib/README.md

 print(cube.position)                   # --> [0.
 0. 0.]
 print(cube.orientation.as_rotvec())    # --> [0.
 0. 0.]

-# Manipulate object position and rotation using the powerful `move` and `rotate`
+# Manipulate object position and orientation through the respective attributes,
-# methods.
+# or by using the powerful `move` and `rotate` methods.
 cube.move((0,0,-2))
 cube.rotate_from_angax(angle=45, axis='z')
 print(cube.position)                            # --> [0.
 0. -2.]
 print(cube.orientation.as_rotvec(degrees=True)) # --> [0.
 0. 45.]

-# Compute the magnetic field at a set of observer positions.
-Magpylib makes use
+# Compute the magnetic field in units of mT at a set of observer positions.
+Magpylib
-# of vectorized computation.
-This means that the field computation should not be
+# makes use of vectorized computation.
+Hand over all field computation instances,
-# used in a loop, but all instances (e.g. different observer positions) should be
-# handed over at one function call, if possible.
+# e.g. different observer positions, at one funtion call.
+Avoid Python loops !!!
 observers = [(0,0,0), (1,0,0), (2,0,0)]
 B = magpy.getB(cube, observers)
 print(B.round()) # --> [[-91. -91.
 0.]